Why Automation Will Augment Employees, Not Replace Them

 As is so often the case with technological advances, there’s a fair amount of misinformation regarding how automation and artificial intelligence are going to replace humans in various fields, taking away lots of jobs.
 From our experience, that is typically not the case.
 Rather, companies are using AI to augment their employees, often relieving them of repetitive, mundane tasks they would rather not be doing in the first place.

-The majority of requests being made to customer service agents are boring and monotonous.
+A large part of the work being done by the analyst is boring and monotonous.
 Intelligent Process Automation solutions can automate these tasks enabling the agents to focus on solving more complicated problems.

 McKinsey: AI-Employee Partnerships